errorcodezero/errorcodezero.dev/src/content/blog/site-tech-stack.md

 # Astro

 [Astro](https://astro.build/) is a great way to build blogs and portfolio sites.
-It is basically a static site generator with great support for tools like tailwind css,
+It is basically a static site generator with great support for tools like tailwind css, mdx, etc.

 <br>